Dynamics of clusters of galaxies with extended $f(\chi)$ gravity: Fit with observations of clusters of galaxies

 \subsection{Parameters estimation method}

-We conceptualized the three parameters calibration, $A$, $B$ and $r_s$, as an optimization problem and propose to resolve it using Genetic Algorithms (GAs), which are evolutionary based stochastic search algorithms that, in some sense, mimic natural evolution.
-In this heuristic search technique, points in the search space are considered as individuals (solution candidates), which as a whole form a population.
-The particular fitness of an individual is a number, indicating their quality for the problem at hand.
+We conceptualized the free parameters calibration, $A$, $B$ and $r_s$, as an optimization problem and proposed to solve it using Genetic Algorithms (GAs), which are evolutionary based stochastic search algorithms that, in some sense, mimic natural evolution.
+In this heuristic technique, points in the search space are considered as individuals (solution candidates), which as a whole form a population.
+The particular fitness of an individual is a number indicating their quality for the problem at hand.
 As in nature, GAs include a set of fundamental genetic operations that work on the genotype (solution candidate codification): mutation, recombination and selection operators \citep{Mitchell-98}.

 These algorithms operate with a population of individuals $P(t) = {x_{1}^{t}, ...,x_{N}^{t}}$, for the $t$-th iteration, where the fitness of each $x_{i}$ individual is evaluated according to a set of objective functions $f_{j}(x_{i})$.
-These objective functions allow to order, from best to worst, individuals of the population in a continuum of degrees of adaptation.
-Then, individuals with higher fitness, recombine their genotypes to form the gene pool of the next generation, in which random mutations are also introduced to produce new variability.
+These objective functions allow to order individuals of the population in a continuum of degrees of adaptation.
+Then, individuals with higher fitness recombine their genotypes to form the gene pool of the next generation, in which random mutations are also introduced to produce new variability.

-A fundamental advantage of GAs versus traditional methods is that GAs solve discrete, non convex, discontinuous, and non-smooth problems successfully, and thus they have been widely used in Ecology, Natural Resources Management, among other fields, but not so much in Astrophysics \citep{Lopez-Corona-13}.
-Nevertheless, they have been recently used by \citet{Nesseris} for parameters searches in $\Lambda$CDM models with SNIa data.
+A fundamental advantage of GAs versus traditional methods is that GAs solve discrete, non-convex, discontinuous, and non-smooth problems successfully, and thus they have been widely used in many fields, including astrophysics and cosmology \citep[see e.g.][]{Charbonneau:1995,Canto:2009,Nesseris:2010,Curiel:2011,Rajpaul:2012,Lopez-Corona:2015}.

-It is important to note that, as it is well known from Taylor series, any (normal) function may be well approximated by a polynomial up to certain correct order of approximation.
+It is important to note that, as it is well known from Taylor series, any (normal) function may be well approximated by a polynomial, up to certain correct order of approximation.
 Of course, even that this is correct from a mathematical point of view, it is possible to consider that a polynomial approximation is not universal for any physical phenomenon.
 In this line of thought, one may fit any data using a model with many free parameters, and even in this approximation we may have a great performance in a statistical sense, but it could be incorrect from the physical perspective.